 Last week, I started my conversation with Isabelle about her abusive relationship with a man who was not only deceiving her and lying to her and viewing pornography, but also marital rape.
 If you didn’t hear the first part of our interview together, please go to last week’s episode, catch up there first, and then join us here today.

-If you haven’t checked out our Betrayal Trauma Recovery Group session schedule, you can go to btr.org, click on Services, and go to Daily Support Group.
-You can get in to talk to a professional BTR Coach and other women who are going through similar circumstances that you are, today because our schedule has multiple sessions per day in multiple time zones.
+Remember to join the Betrayal Trauma Recovery Group.
+You can get in to talk to a professional BTR Coach and other women who are going through similar circumstances today, because our schedule has multiple sessions per day in multiple time zones.

 Now, we’re going to continue the conversation we had last week with Isabelle.